d-fact/eval-runner-docker/README.md

 -e,--engine <arg>         Select slicing engine: [dl|fact].
 -ext,--extractors <arg>   Choose extractors: [dep|diff|hunk|cov]
 ```
-To use `cov` extractor, you need to generate coverage files using Jacoco.

 ### History Facts Extractor
 Check [ext-gitfacts](ext-gitfacts) for details.
 Note that we have not provided a docker for this